sidsahacodes/BuyLowSellHigh/README.md

 # Buy Low, Sell High — Intraday Mean Reversion Strategy

-This project implements and evaluates an intraday **mean-reversion trading strategy** using hourly equity data.
+This project explores an intraday **mean-reversion trading strategy** using hourly equity data.
-The strategy identifies short-term price deviations from a moving average and generates **long, short, or hold** signals.
+The strategy is based on the intuition that prices tend to revert toward a recent average after short-term deviations.

+The goal of the project is not to find a single optimal rule, but to understand **how strategy performance depends on parameter choices** and how those choices vary across assets.

 ---

-## Strategy Overview
+## Strategy Intuition

-At each timestamp, we compute the **percentage deviation** of the current price from its rolling moving average:
+At each point in time, the strategy compares the current price to a recent moving average:

-PercentageDeviation_t = (Close_t - MA_t) / MA_t

-Where:
-- Close_t = closing price at time t
-- MA_t = rolling moving average of Close over the last `lookback` periods
+- If the price is **significantly below** its recent average, the strategy enters a **long** position.
+- If the price is **significantly above** its recent average, the strategy enters a **short** position.
+- If the price is close to its average, the strategy **holds** no position.

+This allows the strategy to take **long, short, or neutral** positions depending on market conditions.

 ---

-## Trading Rules

-Let `tau` (τ) be the deviation threshold.

-1. **Long (+1)** if:
-   PercentageDeviation_t < -tau

-2. **Short (-1)** if:
-   PercentageDeviation_t >  tau

-3. **Hold (0)** if:
-   -tau <= PercentageDeviation_t <= tau

----

 ## Backtesting Framework

-The backtester simulates:
+A custom backtesting engine simulates:
+- Signal generation at each hourly timestamp
-- Position changes based on generated signals
+- Position changes and portfolio returns
-- Hourly returns and cumulative equity
 - A buy-and-hold benchmark for comparison

-Metrics reported:
+Key performance metrics include:
-- Final equity
+- Final portfolio value
 - Sharpe ratio
 - Maximum drawdown
 - Number of trades

 ---

-## Parameter Grid Search
+## Parameter Sensitivity Analysis

-We evaluate the strategy across a grid of:
+The strategy is evaluated across a grid of:
-- **Lookback windows** (short and medium horizons)
+- **Lookback windows** (how far back the moving average is computed)
-- **Thresholds (tau)** controlling sensitivity to deviations
+- **Deviation thresholds** (how large a deviation must be to trigger a trade)

 Results are visualized using:
-- Equity curve comparisons vs buy-and-hold
+- Equity curve comparisons
-- Heatmaps of final equity, Sharpe ratio, and trade frequency
+- Heatmaps showing how performance varies across parameters

 ---

 ## Assets Analyzed

-The analysis is run independently for:
+The analysis is conducted independently for:
 - AAPL
 - MSFT
 - AMZN

+This highlights how the same strategy behaves differently across assets with distinct volatility and intraday dynamics.

 ---

 ## Key Findings

-- Optimal parameters are **not consistent across different stocks**
+- Optimal parameters are **asset-specific**
-- Small changes in lookback or tau can materially change outcomes
+- Small parameter changes can lead to large differences in performance
-- Robust performance is best identified by **stable regions** in the heatmaps, not single “best” parameter points
+- Robust performance appears in **regions** of the parameter space rather than at a single optimal point

+These results emphasize the importance of robustness and adaptation when designing short-horizon trading strategies.